Commonfare-net/macao-social-wallet/README.md

 # Freecoin - digital social currency toolkit

+Freecoin aims to be a framework for remuneration and authentication supporting multi-sig and off-line transactions on top of multiple blockchain backends.
+It is open source, written in Clojure and comprising of a REST API and a clean user interface.

+API design is work in progress on http://freecoin.ch/api

 ## Running the app from the repl

 The server can be started and stopped from the repl by doing the following